dysoct/unifi-tv/README.md

 1. After opening the app, select "Add Playlist".
 2. Select "Enter URL", then type in the link that you've generated.
 3. Select "Next".
 4. Follow the steps.
-    - When asked for XMLTV URL, type / paste "https://weareblahs.github.io/epg/unifitv.xml".
-    - If you want the compressed option (usually smaller than the original file), use "https://weareblahs.github.io/epg/compressed/unifitv.xml.gz"
+EPG should be automatically detected from the m3u8 file.
-6. You're ready to watch!
+5. You're ready to watch!

 # EPG?
 EPG Link for partial channels: https://weareblahs.github.io/epg/unifitv.xml